UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-rexx/README.md

 The zOS Rexx Executor can run REXX statements provided in a dataset or in the plugin step.

-Apart from copying content to a mainframe dataset, this plug-in provides the following features -
+Apart from executing a REXX program, this plug-in provides ability to create output properties.

-* Create output properties.
-* Add SYSPROC datasets that the REXX program may use.

 ## Compatibility